 The biosensors developed by the USA-Brazil team are able to identify an enzyme called glucose oxidase (widely used to detect free glucose in body fluids) from tears, eliminating the need to prick your fingers.
 But that's not all: they can also measure blood sugar, vitamin and alcohol levels.

 Biosensors are capable of measuring biological or chemical reactions and generating a signal proportional to the concentration of a particular substance.
 They are increasingly being designed and used to speed up laboratory test results, monitor health conditions, diagnose and prevent disease.

 Monitor diabetes through tears

 When the tears come in contact with glucose oxidase, they alter the flow of electrons, producing a signal that is recorded and processed by the device installed in the bar of the glasses, which sends the results in real time to a computer or smartphone.

-Laís Canniatti Brazaca, physician and researcher at the São Carlos Institute of Chemistry and one of the authors of the study published in the journal Biosensors and Bioelectronics, He declares: "The concentrations of various metabolites in the tears reflect the concomitant blood levels, making them a breeding ground for biosensors capable of non-invasively monitoring diabetes, and also observing other physiological parameters."
+Laís Canniatti Brazaca, physician and researcher at the São Carlos Institute of Chemistry and one of the authors of the study published in the journal Biosensors and Bioelectronics, He declares: "The concentrations of various metabolites in the tears reflect the concomitant blood levels, making them a breeding ground for biosensors that can monitor diabetes non-invasively, and also observe other physiological parameters."

 In addition to being painless, the biosensor could "reduce the risk of infection in people who frequently use glycosometers," Brazaca added.

 The scientist said the device could also measure the levels of vitamins and alcohol in the blood "simply by changing the electrode positioned on the nose pads of the glasses".